 11. Blackout Poetry

-Your creative middle and high schools students will appreciate this fun bell ringer activity.
+Your creative middle and high school students will appreciate this fun bell ringer activity.

 Blackout poetry entails blocking out some words from the pages of a text in order to create a new poem.